GLOBAL MARKETS-Investors cautious as central bank meetings loom

 * U.S. stocks mostly flat ahead of two-day Fed meeting

-NEW YORK, July 31 (Reuters) - U.S. stocks were mixed on Tuesday while European shares snapped a three-day winning streak and oil slipped on fear central banks may not deliver enough stimulus to quell concerns about a global slowdown.
+NEW YORK/LONDON, July 31 (Reuters) - U.S. stocks were mixed on Tuesday while European shares snapped a three-day rally and oil slipped on fear central banks may not deliver enough stimulus this week to quell concerns about a global slowdown.

-Flagging growth in the United States had also raised hopes the Federal Reserve, which begins a two-day rate-setting meeting on Tuesday, would step up bond purchases of its own, though most economists expect it to hold its fire until September.
+Signs of flagging growth in the United States had also raised hopes the Federal Reserve, which begins a two-day rate-setting meeting on Tuesday, will step up bond purchases of its own, though most economists expect it to hold fire until September.

 “The markets have run ahead of themselves.
 And I think certainly the ECB and the Federal Reserve will hold back from pumping in more money at this point in time,” said Manoj Ladwa, head of trading at TJ Markets.

-Neither central bank is expected to stay on the sidelines for long, though, and that has helped pull the euro off two-year lows and underpin U.S. stocks’ best year-to-date rise since 2003.
+Neither central bank is expected to stay on the sidelines for long, though, and that has helped pull the euro off recent two-year lows and take U.S. stocks to their best year-to-date rise since 2003.

-But some traders said the ECB may not be able to live up to expectations, particularly if news from the debt-stricken euro zone continues to worsen.
+But some traders said the ECB may not be able to live up to market expectations, particularly if news from the debt-stricken euro zone continues to get worse.

 Capital flight from Spain gathered pace in May while the central government’s deficit widened, raising fears that the country may soon need a full-scale bailout.